mathnathan/building_vae_intuition/README.md

 # Building Intuition about Variational Autoencoders

-Please see the jupyter notebook for a description and summary of the experiments and results of the project.
+Please see the wiki for a description and summary of the experiments and results of the project.